Giuseppe Baresi

 Giuseppe Baresi ([dʒuˈzɛppe baˈreːzi; -eːsi]; born 7 February 1958) is an Italian football manager and former player, who played as a defender or as a defensive midfielder.
 He currently works as a technical assistant at Inter Milan.
-Baresi spent the majority of his 18-year career with Italian club Inter Milan, before retiring in 1994 after two seasons with Modena.
+Baresi spent the majority of his 18-year career with Inter, before retiring in 1994 after two seasons with Modena.
 With Inter, he won two Serie A titles and the UEFA Cup, among other trophies, and also served as the team's captain.
 At international level, he represented the Italy national team on 18 occasions between 1979 and 1986, taking part at UEFA Euro 1980, where they finished in fourth place, and at the 1986 FIFA World Cup.
 His younger brother, Franco Baresi, also a defender, served as captain for city rivals A.C.
-Milan and the Italian national side.
+Milan and the Italy national side.

 Club career

-Born in Travagliato, province of Brescia, Baresi was acquired by Inter as a youngster, and became a member of the team's youth system.
+Born in Travagliato, a province of Brescia, Baresi was acquired by Inter as a youngster, and became a member of the team's youth system.
 He made his professional debut with the senior side in the Coppa Italia on 8 June 1977, in a 1–0 win over Juventus during the 1976–77 season, and made his Serie A debut the following season.
-He later went on to captain the Milan-based club from 1988 to 1992, and he spent a total of 16 seasons with Internazionale, playing a total of 559 matches (including 392 Serie A matches, 73 European matches, and 94 Coppa Italia matches) and scoring 13 goals (ten in Serie A, one in European matches, and two in the Coppa Italia).
+He later went on to captain the club from 1988 to 1992, and he spent a total of 16 seasons with Inter Milan, playing a total of 559 matches (including 392 Serie A matches, 73 European matches and 94 Coppa Italia matches), and scoring 13 goals (ten in Serie A, one in European matches, and two in the Coppa Italia).
 With Inter, he won two Serie A titles, two Italian Cups, an UEFA Cup, and the Supercoppa Italiana.
-After leaving Inter at the end of the 1991–92 season, Baresi also played for Modena in the Serie B for a couple of seasons before retiring in 1994, at the age of 36.
+After leaving Inter at the end of the 1991–92 season, Baresi also played for Modena in the Serie B for a couple of seasons, before retiring in 1994 at the age of 36.